iotaledger/inx-tendercoo/README.md

 ## Bootstrapping

-In order to bootstrap a network without any previous INX-TenderCoo milestones, the `cooBootstrap` command line flag needs to be set.
+In order to bootstrap a network without any previous INX-TenderCoo milestones, the `--cooBootstrap` command line flag needs to be set.
 Then, additional bootstrap parameters can be set used additional command line flags:
 - `--cooStartIndex uint32` specifies the `Index Number` of the first issued milestone.
 - `--cooStartMilestoneID byte32Hex` specifies the `Previous Milestone ID` of the first issued milestone in hex-encoding.
 According to TIP-29 this can only be all zero, if `Index Number` equals the `First Milestone Index` protocol parameter.
 Otherwise, it must reference the previous milestone.
 - `--cooStartMilestoneBlockID byte32Hex` specifies the _Block ID_ of a block containing the milestone with ID matching `Previous Milestone ID`.
 If `Index Number` equals `First Milestone Index`, this can be all zero.
 Otherwise, it must reference the previous milestone.

+If the `--cooBootstrap` flag is set, but the latest milestone of the connected node was issued by INX-TenderCoo validators, the plugin will crash as this is a restart and not bootstrapping.

+## Restart

+Once bootstrapped, each issued milestone contains its state in the `Metadata` field and the Tendermint blockchain contains all information needed to recreate previous milestones.

+When the INX-TenderCoo plugin (and thus Tendermint) is restarted after a stop, it will query the node for the milestone matching the latest milestone present in its blockchain.
+As long as this milestone is still available (not pruned), the plugin can reconstruct its local state at that time.
+After this, replayed Tendermint blocks by other validators will eventually lead to a consistent state among all validators.

+This means that, as long as the pruning interval of the connected node is longer than the maximum downtime INX-TenderCoo plugin, it can always be restarted without issues.

 ## Config